February 24th - 2:30am - Operation "Florida or Bust!!" -

 WOW!!
 What a difference between parks.
 This outdoor resort is beautiful.
 You

-and drive to the pool, or the restaurant or the bar.
+drive to the pool, or the restaurant or the bar.
 Lots of people had peddle boats

 which looked like the way to go.
-You could travel via water and get a bit of exercise
+You could travel via water and get a bit of

 February 14th - Valentine's Day at Glamis -

-We joined up with a group of friends here at the sand dunes of Glamis just about 150 miles outside of Phoenix, Arizona which, handy for Frank and I, just
+We joined up with a group of friends here at the sand dunes of Glamis just about 150 miles outside of Phoenix, Arizona which, handy for Frank and I, just happens

-the brake off, the quad would slowly get enough momentum down the tip of the hill.
-Just as I thought I might chicken out, Greg pushed the back of the quad and
+the quad would slowly get enough momentum down the tip of the hill.
+Just as I thought I might chicken out, Greg pushed the back of the quad and over I went.
+All I

-over I went.
-All I heard was "use your back brake" off in the distance.
+heard was "use your back brake" off in the distance.
 It turned out to be quite an exhilarating ride, and I only had to use the brake a bit.
-By the
+By the end of the day we

-end of the day we all went up and down it about a dozen times and then headed back to camp.
-It was just about dusk, so we lit an enormous campfire and hung
+all went up and down it about a dozen times and then headed back to camp.
+It was just about dusk, so we lit an enormous campfire and hung out outside until the

-out outside until the evening winds picked up again.
+evening winds picked up again.
 Once the wind hit we all headed inside where Stephanie baked a ton of enchiladas for everyone.
-The wind
+The wind isn't too fun at night,

-isn't too fun at night, but it makes a great new set of dunes each morning, and wipes away all the tracks of the crowds from the day before so the sand is fresh
+but it makes a great new set of dunes each morning, and wipes away all the tracks of the crowds from the day before so the sand dunes are smooth again and

 February 16th -